Three-dimensional space: Affine description

 A more abstract description still is to model physical space as a three-dimensional affine space $E(3)$ over the real numbers.
 This is unique up to affine isomorphism.
 It is sometimes referred to as three-dimensional Euclidean space.
 Just as the vector space description came from 'forgetting the preferred basis' of $\mathbb{R}^3$, the affine space description comes from 'forgetting the origin' of the vector space.
 Euclidean spaces are sometimes called Euclidean affine spaces for distinguishing them from Euclidean vector spaces.

 This is physically appealing as it makes the translation invariance of physical space manifest.
 A preferred origin breaks the translational invariance.

 Inner product space

 The above discussion does not involve the dot product.
 The dot product is an example of an inner product.
 Physical space can be modelled as a vector space which additionally has the structure of an inner product.
 The inner product defines notions of length and angle (and therefore in particular the notion of orthogonality).
 For any inner product, there exist bases under which the inner product agrees with the dot product, but again, there are many different possible bases, none of which are preferred.
 They differ from one another by a rotation, an element of the group of rotations SO(3).

 In calculus

+Vector calculus is concerned with infinitesimal and cumulative changes to vector fields, primarily in three-dimensional Euclidean space, $\mathbb{R}^3$.
+For differentiation, the del ($\nabla$), or nabla, operator is used.